guilhermesena1/guilhermesena1.github.io/_posts/2024-12-02-palindromes.md

 # Follow-up question

-Is there a sequence that is simultaneously a lexicographic palindrome and a biological one?
+1. (Easy) Is there a sequence that is simultaneously a lexicographic palindrome and a biological one?
 If so, show it, if not, prove it.

+2. (Hard) What if we could add letters to any part of the sequence, not just append to the end?
+What would be the shortest palindrome we could make?